codelibs/fess-docs/en/11.0/install/upgrade.rst

 Upgrade
 =======

-Upgrade
+Upgrade From |Fess| 10
 =======

-To upgrade Fess from a previous version, see the following steps.
+To upgrade from a previous version, see the following steps.

 Backup Data
 -----------